What Is Changing for the UK Driving Test in 2026

 If you assumed 22 weeks from a 2025 conversation, recalibrate to 18 weeks.
 Local centres may be quicker.
 Re-check the wait times guide before booking lessons in volume.

-- 04Use the official cancellation finder, not third-party tools
+- 04Use the official service, not third-party tools

 - 05Budget against 2026 lesson rates, not 2024 ones